suyeonme/google-keep-clone/README.md

 > Clone google keep application using react as a web app.<br>
 > Google keep is a note-taking service.

 By developing this app, I focused on react and functional component.
-I tried to understand an ecosystem of react and optimize its performance, especially reducing unnecessary re-rendering.
-I also tried to write clean code and logic as much as I could (but I think it was messy in a way 😂).
+I tried to understand an ecosystem and optimize its performance.
+I also tried to write clean code and logic.

 <br>